KyberNetwork/hackathon-bounties/README.md

 ## Bounties
 ### Simple Swap Interface on IPFS
-Create a static website hosted on IPFS that interact with Kyber's smart contracts via Infura.
+Create a static website hosted on IPFS that interacts directly with Kyber's smart contracts via Infura.
+In other words, the website is a simple interface that allows any user to easily swap between ERC20 tokens and Ether.

 ### [Collateral Liquidation On-Chain](https://github.com/KyberNetwork/hackathon-bounties/issues/1)
 Lending platforms such as ETHLend, Dharma and Bloqboard allow for ERC20 tokens to be put as collateral.
 In the event of a loan default, allow the lender to perform liqudation of collateral into the token of his choice whilst withdrawing it into his account.